 – When a nested buffering period SEI message, a nested picture timing SEI message, or a nested decoding unit information SEI message is contained in a scalable nesting SEI message in an access unit, the scalable nesting SEI message shall not follow any other SEI message that follows the prevVclNalUnitInAu of the scalable nesting SEI message and precedes the nextVclNalUnitInAu of the scalable nesting SEI message, other than an active parameter sets SEI message, a non-nested buffering period SEI message, a non-nested picture timing SEI message, a non-nested decoding unit information SEI message, or another scalable nesting SEI message that contains a buffering period SEI message, a picture timing SEI message, or a decoding unit information SEI message.

-For a non-nested SEI message, depending on the value of payloadType, the following applies:
+– When payloadType is equal to 0 (buffering period), 1 (picture timing), or 130 (decoding unit information) for an SEI message, nested or non-nested, within the access unit, the SEI NAL unit contaning the SEI message shall precede all NAL units of any picture unit that has nuh_layer_id greater than highestAppLayerId, where highestAppLayerId is the greatest value of nuh_layer_id of all the layers in all the operation points that the SEI message applies to.

+– When payloadType is equal to 2, 3, 6, 9, 15, 16, 17, 19, 22, 23, 45, 47, 128, 131, 132, or 134 (i.e. one of the SEI messages that have payloadType not equal to any of 0, 1, 4, 5, 130, and 133) for an SEI message, nested or non-nested, within the access unit, the SEI NAL unit contaning the SEI message shall precede all NAL units of any picture unit that has nuh_layer_id greater than highestAppLayerId, where highestAppLayerId is the greatest value of nuh_layer_id of all the layers that the SEI message applies.

+The following applies on the applicable operation points or layers of SEI messages:

-– If payloadType is equal to 0 (buffering period), 1 (picture timing), or 130 (decoding unit information), the non-nested SEI message applies to the operation point that has OpTid equal to the greatest value of nuh_temporal_id_plus1 among all VCL NAL units in the bitstream, and that has OpLayerIdList containing all values of nuh_layer_id in all VCL units in the bitstream.
+– For a non-nested SEI message, when payloadType is equal to 0 (buffering period), 1 (picture timing), or 130 (decoding unit information), the non-nested SEI message applies to the operation point that has OpTid equal to the greatest value of nuh_temporal_id_plus1 among all VCL NAL units in the bitstream, and that has OpLayerIdList containing all values of nuh_layer_id in all VCL units in the bitstream.

-– Otherwise, when payloadType is equal to 2, 3, 6, 9, 15, 16, 17, 19, 22, 23, 45, 47, 128, 131, or 134 (i.e. one of the SEI messages that have payloadType not equal to 0, 1, or 130, and that are allowed to be nested SEI messages), the non-nested SEI message applies to the layer for which the VCL NAL units have nuh_layer_id equal to the nuh_layer_id of the SEI NAL unit containing the SEI message.
+– For a non-nested SEI message, when payloadType is equal to 2, 3, 6, 9, 15, 16, 17, 19, 22, 23, 45, 47, 128, 131, 132, or 134 (i.e. one of the SEI messages that have payloadType not equal to any of 0, 1, 4, 5, 130, and 133), the non-nested SEI message applies to the layer for which the VCL NAL units have nuh_layer_id equal to the nuh_layer_id of the SEI NAL unit containing the SEI message.

+– An active parameter sets SEI message, which cannot be nested, applies to all layers in the bitstream.

+– When frame_field_info_present_flag is equal to 1 for a picture timing information SEI message, nested or non-nested, the frame field information carried in the syntax elements pic_struct, source_scan_type, and duplicate_flag applies to all the layers in all the operation points that the picture timing SEI message applies to.

 It is a requirement of bitstream conformance that the following restrictions apply on nesting of SEI messages:

-– A scalable nesting SEI message shall not be nested in a scalable nesting SEI message.
+– An SEI message that has payloadType equal to 129 (active parameter sets), 132 (decoded picture hash), and 133 (scalable nesting) shall not be nested in a scalable nesting SEI message.